Queen and female workers do, but males do not. It is smooth and can be used more than once

 We do not like to kill Bumblebees unless we must.
 They are great pollinators and are extremely important to the environment, so if they are not bothering you then you should not bother them.
 If you are seeing aggressive behavior or have a nest on or in your home reach out to The Bug Man and Queen Bee and we will treat the nest and remove the threat.

-When you call, our friendly office staff will give you an estimate right over the phone and get you scheduled for a nest removal as soon as possible, sometimes the next day!
-As a family-owned, local company, we take great pride in meeting, and exceeding our customers’ expectations.
+When you call, our friendly office staff will give you an estimate right over the phone and get you scheduled for a Bumblebee removal as soon as possible, sometimes the next day!
+As a family-owned, local company, we take great pride in meeting, and exceeding our Milwaukee-area customers’ expectations.
 Contact us today for your free estimate!

 Get your home protected now!